 When the provisional growth figures were released a month ago, he claimed they showed the economy was strong enough to cope with large cuts in the budget deficit.
 But, excluding the one-off effect of inventory rebuilding, private sector demand increased by just 0.1 per cent in the second quarter.

 And all the evidence suggests the prospect of an increase in VAT and massive cuts in public spending, together with worse economic news from the US and Europe, have caused business sentiment in the UK to deteriorate over the last two months.
 The growth outlook in the UK is very uncertain and it still looks to be too early to cut the deficit at the pace the coalition is proposing.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.